nestorrente/event-bus/README.md

 ### Using `<script>` tag

-You can [download latest version from here](dist/event-bus.js).
+You can [download the latest version from here](dist/event-bus.js).
 Then, you can use it as any other JavaScript file:

 ```html
 <script src="event-bus.js"></script>